mspnp/aks-baseline/03-microsoft-entra-id.md

    az ad group member add -g $MEIDOBJECTID_GROUP_CLUSTERADMIN_AKS_BASELINE --member-id $MEIDOBJECTID_USER_CLUSTERADMIN
    ```

-1. Create/identify the Azure AD security group that is going to be a namespace reader. _Optional_
+1. Create/identify the Microsoft Entra security group that is going to be a namespace reader. _Optional_

    ```bash
    export MEIDOBJECTID_GROUP_A0008_READER_AKS_BASELINE=$(az ad group create --display-name 'cluster-ns-a0008-readers-bu0001a000800' --mail-nickname 'cluster-ns-a0008-readers-bu0001a000800' --description "Principals in this group are readers of namespace a0008 in the bu0001a000800 cluster." --query id -o tsv)